 The Review Process for Human Subject Studies

 Federal regulations divide human subjects research into three categories according to the level of risk posed to subjects.
 For all human research projects in which FSU employees or agents are involved, an application for OHSP and/or IRB review must be submitted before human research activities may begin.
+Study submissions are generally handled in order of receipt.
 As a reference only, refer to this engagement guidance and the HRP-311 Worksheet Engagement Determination form in RAMP IRB, under the IRB, Library and Worksheets tabs, also available here, to see how the OHSP and IRB may determine, based upon an FSU employee or agents' involvement in research, whether the research is subject to FSU's Assurance and FSU Policy 7-IRB-0 and requires certification of IRB review and approval.

 - Exempt Review

 - Expedited Review (also referred to as Non-Committee Review)

 - Full Committee Review

 1. Exempt review: To qualify for this category, the research must fall into one of eight exemptions at 45 CFR 46.104(d) (refer to page 7 of the pdf of this U.S. Department of Health and Human Services regulation; other signatory agencies have the same exemptions).
 See also the federally-provided exemption decision charts (beginning with Chart 2).
 These categories presumptively present low risk to potential subjects because they generally involve either collection of anonymous or publicly available data, or represent research for which the additional scrutiny required by federal regulations may have no added value for the protection of subjects; some exceptions apply.
 Examples of research that qualify as exempt are:

 - Surveys for which subjects' identities cannot be readily ascertained, or if so then with limited IRB review

 - Research involving normal educational practices not likely to adversely impact students or educators